kentaicm/RepData_PeerAssessment1/PA1_template.md

 head(data)
 ```

-Converting the "date" variable to a Date class and the "interval" variable to a factor
+Converting the “date” variable to a Date class and the “interval” variable to a factor
 ```{r}
 data$date <- as.Date(data$date, format = "%Y-%m-%d")
 data$interval <- factor(data$interval)